Graph Skeletons and Diminishing Minors: Abstract

 \section{Abstract}

-We define coarse skeletons of graphs in terms of two constants.
-We introduce the notion of coarse bottlenecking in graphs and show how it can guarantee that a skeleton resembles (up to quasi-isometry) the original graph.
-We show how notions similar to the coarse skeleton have been previously used to classify some coarse families of graphs.
-We explore the properties of a coarse skeleton and of combinations of skeletons.
-We show how these tools can be used to simplify the structure of graphs that have an excluded asymptotic minor, reducing it to a skeleton of the original containing at most a $3$-fat minor, we give an example to show that a similar result does not hold for $2$-fat minors.
+We introduce the notion of coarse bottlenecking in graphs and coarse skeletons of graphs and show how bottlenecking guarantees that a skeleton resembles (up to quasi-isometry) the original graph.
+We show how these tools can be used to simplify the structure of graphs upto quasi-isometry that have an excluded asymptotic minor, reducing it to a skeleton of the original containing no $3$-fat minor.
+We give an example to show that a similar result does not hold for $2$-fat minors.
+This makes progress towards a Conjecture posed by Georgakopoulos and Papasoglu (\cite{GP23} Conjecture 1.1).